tyler0999/power-system-optimization/Casefile/readme.md

 ![gencost_df](img/gencost_df.png)

-## How to Transferring Matpower Case File to .csv by Yourself
+## How to Transferring Matpower Case File to CSV Format by Yourself

 If you have MATLAB and install Matpower correctly, you can use the write2csv.m MATLAB M-File